olafnub/bc-guide/paths/foundation/1-how-this-course-will-work.md

 ### How it Works

-This curriculum will consist of topic writeups, reading materials, videos, and even hands on learning on how a blockchain works.
+Each lesson under this curriculum will consist of a topic writeup, reading materials, videos, and perhaps some hands on learning on how a blockchain works.
+The goal again is to prepare you with the basic knowledge and then have you explore the topic further; allowing you to better understand external resources.
 Whether you're completely new to blockchain or just someone that just wants a refresher on certain topics, this is the guide made for you.
 Note: This is completely beginner friendly.

-Each lesson will be structured pretty much the same:
+All the lesson writeups will be structured pretty much the same:
 ```python
 Introduction -> Basic Knowledge -> Conclusion ->
 Assignment -> Knowledge Check -> Additional Resources